PolyDotTech/polydottech.github.io/README.md

 *This section is more for (future) maintainers, if you're an author just contact the maintainer (currently Gavin) to help you with this.*

-Make sure you have an entry in _data/authors.yml.
+Make sure you have an entry in _data/authors.yml, as well as a page in _authors.
 Then just add a file to the _posts folder with the filename YYYY-MM-DD-Post-Title.md, and make sure it has this front matter:

 ```md
 ---